-Co-Founder, Chairman and Chief Executive Officer of E&A Industries, Inc., a privately-held holding company which acquires and operates established manufacturing companies.
+Co-Founder and Chairman of E&A Companies, a privately-held holding company that acquires and operates established companies, since 1977.
 Mr. Hubbard served as Assistant to the President for Economic Policy and director of the National Economic Council for the George W. Bush administration.
-He also served as Executive Director of the President's Council of Competitiveness for the George H.W.
+He also served as Executive Director of the President's Council on Competitiveness for the George H.W.
 Bush administration.
-Mr. Hubbard previously served as a director of Acadia Healthcare and Anthem, Inc., PIMCO Equity Series and PIMCO Equity Series VIT.
+Mr. Hubbard previously served as a director of Acadia Healthcare, Anthem, Inc., PIMCO Equity Series and PIMCO Equity Series VIT.